-When her husband dies in the wedding night Judy decides to join the army.
+When her husband dies on their wedding night, Judy decides to join the United States Army.
+She realizes that she has never been independent in her entire life.
 What looks like a bad decision at first, turns out not so bad at all.
-That is, until her superior makes sexual advances.
-She is transferred to NATO headquarters in Europe and (re)meets the Frenchman Henri.
+That is, until her superior officer makes sexual advances on her.
+She has been transferred to NATO headquarters in Europe and (re)meets the Frenchman Henri Tremont.
 Judy and Henri decide to marry, but will they?Written by

 Berend Meijer <email@example.com>

 25 of 28 people found this review helpful.

 Was this review helpful to you?